craftercms/docs/source/includes/available-permissions.rst

       - Path
       - User is permitted to create new folder
     * - s3_read
-      - Path
+      - Project
       - User is permitted to get a list of items from an S3 bucket defined in the :ref:`AWS S3 profile <aws-profile-configuration>` configured.|br| This is required when using the API to :base_url:`Get a list of items from an S3 bucket <_static/api/studio.html#tag/aws/operation/listItems>`
     * - s3_write
-      - Path
+      - Project
       - User is permitted to upload a file to an S3 bucket defined in the :ref:`AWS S3 profile <aws-profile-configuration>` configured.|br| This is required when using the API to :base_url:`Upload a file to an S3 bucket <_static/api/studio.html#tag/aws/operation/uploadItems>`, etc.
     * - webdav_read
-      - Path
+      - Project
       - User is permitted to get a list of items from a WebDAV server configured in the :ref:`WebDAV profiles <webdav-profiles-configuration>` configuration file. |br| This is required when using the API to :base_url:`Get a list of items from a WebDAV server <_static/api/studio.html#tag/webdav/operation/listItemsWebdav>`
     * - webdav_write
-      - Path
+      - Project
       - User is permitted to upload a file to a WebDAV server configured in the :ref:`WebDAV profiles <webdav-profiles-configuration>` configuration file. |br| This is required when using the API to :base_url:`Upload a file to a WebDAV server <_static/api/studio.html#tag/webdav/operation/uploadItemsWebdav>`
     * -